A Letter from Abramson Cancer Center:

 Dear Generous Donors,

-Option #2: "Gift Card Assistance" - Provide gift cards specific to the needs of our cancer patients.
+We are gratefully accepting donations for patient assistance via gift cards specific to the needs of our cancer patients.
 (Gift card suggestions: Visa, CVS, Rite Aid, Walgreen's, Wawa, Giant, Pathmark, Super Fresh, Whole Foods, Trader Joe's, gasoline gift cards, Walmart, Target, etc.).
+We also accept cash donations via this giving page.

 One $25 gift card can make the difference: